Yuliyan Nenov

-Yuliyan Nenov (Bulgarian: Юлиян Ненов; born 17 November 1994) is a Bulgarian professional footballer who currently plays as a winger for Bulgarian First League club Lokomotiv Sofia.
+Yuliyan Nenov (Bulgarian: Юлиян Ненов; born 17 November 1994) is a Bulgarian professional footballer who currently plays as a winger for Marek Dupnitsa.

 Career

 Nenov started his career at CSKA Sofia, joining their youth system in 2003, but failed to break into the first team and joined Chavdar Etropole, Botev Vratsa, Montana and Lokomotiv Gorna Oryahovitsa on loan before making a permanent move to Dunav Ruse in June 2015.

 In his first campaign with Dunav Nenov scored 8 league goals, helping the team gain promotion to the First League.

 On 31 May 2018, Nenov signed a two-year contract with the new member of the Bulgarian First League Botev Vratsa.
 After a stint in Morocco, he joined Beroe Stara Zagora as a free agent in May 2019.

 Career statistics

 Personal life

 Nenov was born in Sofia.
 His father Rumen was also a footballer who played as a goalkeeper.